 There are many ways to treat anxiety without medication, from various types of therapy to dietary and lifestyle factors.

 Anxiety is one of the most common mental health challenges.
-The National Institute of Mental Health estimates that 19.1% of adults had an anxiety disorder during the past year.

 Anxiety treatment without medication can and does work.
 It is important for people to work with a knowledgeable provider and discuss their specific concerns about medication.